-Note: Students may undertake two of these courses in Industrial Technology.
+$oldsymbol{Note}:$ Students \underline{may} undertake \underline{two} of these courses in Industrial Technology.

-Industrial Technology - Automotive
+Industrial Technology - Electronics

-The Automotive focus area provides opportunities for students to develop knowledge, understanding and skills in relation to automotive and associated industries.
+The Electronics focus area provides opportunities for students to develop knowledge, understanding and skills in relation to the electronics and associated industries.

-Core modules develop knowledge and skills in the use of materials, tools and techniques related to automotive maintenance and repair which are enhanced and further developed through the study of specialist modules in automotive technologies.
+Core modules develop knowledge and skills in the use of materials, tools and techniques related to electronics, which are enhanced and further developed through the study of specialist modules in: